BumblebeeMan/vrfy/README.md

 ```bash
 vrfy -m /path/of/master -c /path/of/clone -r
 ```
-or (checksums are printed to console)
+or (mismatched checksums are printed to console)
 ```bash
 vrfy -m /path/of/master -c /path/of/clone -r -p
 ```